MichaelBaker/mpl-v1/readme.md

   - [X] Add function to process errors
   - [X] Add suggestion to Err
   - [X] Be able to gather all text from start of a perser up to the error
+- [X] Generate valid JS for functions
+- [X] Add native functions (functions with literal js/llvm output)
+- [ ] Parameterize the typeof lambda parameters and add a typeclass for extracting their "names" for the purpose of creating bindings
+- [ ] Add name resolution for Untyped
+- [ ] Move errors into the compiler functions, rather than using Haskell's `error`.
+Use ExceptT.
+- [ ] Add modules
-- [ ] Preprocess AST to resolve associativity
+- [ ] Add to Untyped for using identifiers that aren't in scope.
+- [ ] Add a Core language that the syntax can be translated into and is simpler to work with
+- [ ] Add explanations for the inclusion of various features
 - [ ] Add bindings for top level identifiers to Common
-- [ ] Add name resolution for Untyped
-- [ ] Add native functions (functions with literal js/llvm output)
 - [ ] Generate valid JS for Typed
 - [ ] Generate valid LLVM for Typed
 - [ ] Add typechecking phase for Typed